Eptwalabha/ludum-dare-36/README.md

 In order to have a playable game, I should've:
 - Code a way to select the kind of building to build
-- Code all the buildings states
+- Code all the buildings states/infos
 - Display to the player the cost of each construction
 - Created a dozen of different maps
 - Optimize the Pathfinding